 Configure SSO in TrueFoundry

-SAML v2 Configuration
+4. SAML v2 with AzureAD

 • Client ID

-• Issuer URL - your IdP’s issuer; used with discovery to auto‑populate endpoints.
+• Issuer URL - your IdP’s issuer - used with discovery to auto‑populate endpoints.

 • Scopes - Space separated list of scopes.
 Defaults to openid email

-Common Options (apply to both OIDC and SAML)
+Advanced Customizations (apply to both OIDC and SAML)

 • Button Text / Button Image URL - customize the login button.